 What kind of water do you use?

 Tap water will work for most people.
 It’s probably what they use when they’re diluting commercial concentrate.
 However, tap water contains dissolved minerals – especially in hard water areas – and it leaves white streaks when it dries.
 It’s best if you use distilled or deionised water.
-Distilled/deionised water doesn’t do that.
+Distilled/deionised water doesn’t leave streaks.
 The only problem is that unless you already have access to it – and you might – buying such water is relatively expensive (50p per litre), and would add £2 to the cost of your DIY concentrate.

-I just use water
+I just use water as a screenwash

 Water on its own is no good.
 If the temperature falls, it WILL freeze.
 Even if it doesn’t freeze in your main washer bottle, it will in the pipes and at the nozzles.
 Water alone also doesn’t clean many things off the glass – it won’t touch oil, grease, or squashed insects, and it will struggle with tree sap.